calcium1528/gt-reprise/general/soul/trait.md

 A skewed Bravery trait is often less stable, and the user can lose their trait more easily compared to those with a balanced Bravery trait.

 Bravery's combat style is typically centered around fast maneuvers and aggression.<br>
 Its magic allows users to dash through attacks that would normally harm them.
-This ability can also be used to charge at their opponent rapidly.
+This ability can also be used to charge at their opponent rapidly, catching them off-guard and creating openings.

-One may lose Bravery when feeling coward, ashamed, or feared.
+One may lose Bravery when feeling coward, ashamed, or frightened.

 ### Justice
 Justice is driven by *personal moral convinction*.<br>